AsertCreator/NetBlox/docs/constitution.md

 All replication packets are sent to this queue with recievers explicitly specified.
 When the time comes, server takes one packet out of there and sends it to the clients.

+## System structure lol

+What is NetBlox?
+Usually this kind of question is answered in the first paragraph, but here we are asking about what things make up NetBlox.
+So first thing that player interacts with is Public Service, precisely its Web Service, that provides a cute web interface, just like `www.roblox.com`.

+The thing is, if we think of Public Service as a social media part of Roblox platform, that there is no single, united social media part of NetBlox, there are multiple Public Services, hosted by different people, can might be modded.
+Thats actually the whole point - so people could traverse throught different Public Services and experience different things, like different textures, sounds, gameplay.

+Perhaps I should shut up, but anyway, after player logs into the Public Service of their choice, they get to download the client, which MIGHT BE different from the official NetBlox client I just realized (basically PS can offer not an official NB client, but their own).

+Actually they don't download, well, the client itself.
+The client is a game, that has to be installed, its not portable in means that the files can be moved around (theoretically and how-i-meant-this-to-be-because-i-felt-like-it-ly).
+When the player treis to join the game, PS will to open the client that already is installed, otherwise it will offer the player to download the installer.

+The installer is a very episodical character in this non-sense, but it first creates a necessary folder structure, moves itself to it, downloads NetBlox client to the folder, unpacks the archive, deletes the archive, and starts the client.
+Client can then re-run installer from the same folder, if it detects that new version has rolled out.

+The client offers gameplay, and... well... nothing more lmao.

+The server, on the other hand, is a more intersting thing.
+It uses the same codebase as the client, but instead of providing gameplay, it just makes the NetBlox feel like it's a multiplayer game.
+Nothing much else to say here, except that it has constant connection to the Public Service that runs it, the PS process is responsible for chat filtration, asset delivery, users, friends, social media part of NetBlox.

+Of course I couldn't resist from creating another caveat.
+The server can run in offline mode, so its not connected to any Public Service, all user connecting to it are guests (remember when that was a thing?), chat filteration, asset delivery, and everything, excluding the aforementioned "social media part of NetBlox" is handles by it.

+My hands died while writing this, please help me aaaaaaaaaaaaa, im done.